April 11, 2014

 Due to low rainfall since January 2013, Lake County is experiencing one of its driest years on record.
 Clear Lake is low, groundwater levels are low, and our creeks are barely flowing.
-Although the rainstorms the first and last weeks of February 2014 have helped, drought conditions exist and will persist if we do not receive substantially more rainfall this year.
+The rainstorms of February and March 2014 have helped, however, drought conditions exist and will persist if we do not receive substantially more rainfall this year.

-If we do not receive substantial rain for the remainder of the winter, based on today’s lake level of +1.6 feet Rumsey, The lake level could reach between -1.0 and -1.5 feet Rumsey by Fall 2014.
+If we do not receive substantial rain for the remainder of the winter, based on today’s lake level of +2.47 feet Rumsey, The lake level could reach between -0.5 and -1.0 feet Rumsey by Fall 2014.
 Levels could be below Zero Rumsey by Labor Day.
 These will be the lowest lake levels since 1977, when the lake dropped from -0.30 feet Rumsey in February to -3.39 feet Rumsey in November.
 Navigation and the ability to launch boats will be impacted by these low lake levels.

 All residents and property owners are encouraged to conserve water this year.
 Information on conserving water is available at the following links: